Woody Allen said, “Half of success is showing up.”

 So, if showing up is getting you halfway, what’s the other half?

-It’s knowledge, work ethic, communication, and people skills.
+It’s knowledge, work ethic, and communication, and people skills.
 And let’s not forget your ability to commit to doing whatever it takes to get what you want.

 Some people don’t show up, and some don’t commit.
 Many do show up.
 Why don’t they succeed?